Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 26

 Iowa Schedule Analysis

-- When the Hawkeyes took down the Virginia Tech Hokies (No. 9 in the AP's Top 25) on November 9 by a score of 80-76, it was their best victory of the season thus far.
+- Against the No. 9 Virginia Tech Hokies on November 9, the Hawkeyes secured their best win of the season, an 80-76 victory.

-- The Hawkeyes have one win against Quadrant 1 opponents, tied for the 10th-most in Division 1.
+- The Hawkeyes have tied for the 10th-most Quadrant 1 victories in the nation (one).

-- The Hawkeyes have tied for the 16th-most Quadrant 3 victories in the nation (two).
+- The Hawkeyes have tied for the 19th-most Quadrant 3 wins in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!